What would Florence Nightingale say about this new coronavirus?

 Seventeen years after SARS, Nightingale's words hold true.
 For years, this blog has chronicled the local Toronto and national emergency of homelessness that impacts health and life: overcrowded shelters, new 24-hour respite sites, warming centres and a city shelter and public health administration that ignore both the evidence and frontline health workers' expertise.

-In 2003 I was invited to give evidence, surprisingly in private, at the SARS Inquiry, held by Justice Archie Campbell.
+In 2003 I was invited to give evidence, surprisingly in private, at the SARS inquiry, held by Justice Archie Campbell.
 Here are some excerpts to provide food for thought as the world watches the spread of a new coronavirus.

 - "Individuals that reside in congregate living situations (prisons, jails, detoxes, treatment centres, shelters, etc.) frequently face an increased risk of infection or communicable diseases.
 Despite a significant body of literature that documents the increased risk homeless individuals face, provincial directives were not developed to address SARS.